koesan/Manga_Comic_Colorization_and_Translation_v2/README.md

 **4. OCR Accuracy Issues**
 - Ensure input images have sufficient resolution (minimum 300 DPI recommended)
 - Check that text regions are clearly visible and not heavily stylized

-### Contributing

-We welcome contributions to improve the project.
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

-### License

-This project is released under the MIT License.
-See the LICENSE file for details.

 ### Acknowledgments